Quilt Applique Techniques

 Quilts that use applique pieces range from simple to complex.
 You can applique basic shapes or full images and scenes, like gardens, animals, and landmarks.
 It's such an interesting idea that people love to experiment with.

-Depending on what you want to applique and what materials you have on hand, some of these quilt applique techniques may be preferred over others.
+Depending on what you want to applique and what materials you have on hand, some of these quilting applique techniques may be preferred over others.
 If you don't have an idea of what you want to applique, then make sure to check out the last section, which includes many quilt applique patterns to try.

 Table of Contents